Account Funding Transactions: What They Are & How Businesses Use Them in Digital Payments

 Risks and How to Manage Them

-Like all payment types, AFTs come with risks.
+Like all payment types, account funding transactions come with risks.
 Here’s how to manage them:

 1. Fraud

-AFTs involve money movement, not purchases, so they can be a target for fraudsters.
+Since account funding transactions involve moving money, they are an attractive target for fraud.
 Use strong verification, tokenisation, and fraud scoring tools.

 2. Disputes & Chargebacks

-While chargebacks are less common with AFTs, disputes can still happen.
-Reduce the risk by making your terms clear, and using secure verification methods.
+While chargebacks are less frequent for account funding transactions, disputes still occur.
+Reduce the risk with clear terms, secure verification, and transparent customer communication.
 Dive deeper: Chargebacks: What They Are & How to Prevent Chargeback Fraud.

 3. Compliance